How to Buy a House That's Not for Sale

 You’ve fallen in love with your dream home, but it isn’t on the market.
 The seller’s market in your area means that you keep losing in bidding wars.
 You can still buy a house, but you’ll have to think outside the box (and the MLS).
-Learn how to buy a house that isn’t for sale.
+Learn how to buy a house that's not for sale.

-In 2017, final sale prices on homes sold came it at 99% of the final listing price, and they sat on the market just three weeks.
-Simply put, it’s a seller’s market.
+In 2021, final sale prices on homes sold came it at 99% of the final listing price, and they sat on the market just three weeks.
+Simply put, it’s a seller’s market in most areas.

 If you’re a buyer who’s lost bidding wars on multiple homes, or can’t find what you’re looking for, you might be tempted to just throw in the towel.
 But don’t give up on your dream of home-ownership just yet!
-Instead, learn how to buy a house that isn’t for sale.
+Instead, learn how to buy a house that's not for sale.

 An off-market home is one that isn’t listed on the MLS or isn’t for-sale-by-owner.
-You can find them by driving through your desired neighborhood and identifying homes that you love.
-Try looking up houses that you lost out on buying years ago.
-Have the owners had more kids?
-They may want to upgrade to a bigger home.
+You can find them by driving through your desired neighborhood and identifying homes that look like a good fit for you.

-Websites like Zillowand Trulia let you set up alerts for properties that you like.
+Websites like Zillow and Trulia let you set up property alerts.
 Zillow has a “Make Me Move” feature where owners list their dream price for a property.
 Your off-market dream home could be on that list, which at least tells you that the owner has some interest in selling.

 Don’t think that an agent can help you find a home that isn’t already for sale?
 Think again!
 Agents are often aware of upcoming listings in their brokerage or in the neighborhoods they serve.
 Armed with your criteria, they can network with other agents to jump on a listing before it’s actually on the market and avoid a bidding war.